 Folk music in the Appenzellerland and Toggenburg regions

-String music plays a key role in the instrumental practice of the region, and was first mentioned in the Innerrhoden and Appenzeller Vorderland areas in 1874.
+String music plays a key role in the instrumental practice of the region.
+While this practice has been documented since 1825 in the Gonten region of Appenzell Innerrhoden, it first appeared in Appenzell Vorderland in 1874. .
 The Alder Streichmusik ensemble from Urnäsch was first established in the Appenzeller Hinterland in 1884.
 The year 1892 saw the foundation of the Original Appenzeller Streichmusik, a quintet featuring two violins, a dulcimer, a cello and a double bass.
-In 2009, there were over a dozen original string ensembles in the Appenzellerland region and two in Toggenburg, plus a further 41 ensembles with different instrumentations, including some with accordions.
+In 2009, there were over a dozen original string ensembles in the Appenzellerland region and two in Toggenburg.
+Since then, that number has fallen significantly.
+There are also 41 other Appenzell bands, some of which play the accordion.
 A popular event at which these musicians perform is the "Alpstobede" (a festival of traditional folk music and dancing).
 Having almost died out at one time, these folk dancing festivals are now flourishing again in the Alpstein region and are currently held at ten different locations.

 Detailed description